Message-Mint/Back-end/README.md

 - All requests must include a valid JWT token in the Authorization header.
 - The QR code stream endpoint uses Server-Sent Events (SSE) for real-time updates.
+- The pairing code generation endpoint requires a valid WhatsApp number in the request body.